 The small-scale DPS 4 multi-processor computer is designed for business data processing and/or data communications and can be operated in normal office environments.
-Intended as an upgrade for Level 61 and 61/DPS users and their competitive counterparts, the DPS 4 provides improved price/performance, Level 61 application software compatibility, and support for up to 13 concurrent batch, interactive, and communications programs.
+Intended as an upgrade for Level 61 and 61/DPS users and their competitive counterparts, the DPS 4 provides improved price/performance.
+Level 61 application software compatibility, and support for up to 13 concurrent batch, interactive, and communications programs.
+The entry-level DPS 4 is equivalent to the largest Level 62 models, and the top of the line DPS 4 offers 3.5 times the power.

-Announced by Cii Honeywell Bull in November 1980, the DPS 4 provides a smooth Level 61 user migration path to the Level 62.
-CII-HB emphasizes that the compatibility of the DPS 4 and Level 62 enables DPS 4 equipment to run alongside and in conjunction with existing Level 62 small computers.
+Announced by Cii Honeywell Bull in November 1980, with initial installations in France and Germany in the following month, the DPS 4 provides a smooth Level 61 user migration path.
+Cii-HB emphasizes that the compatibility of the DPS 4 and Level 62 enables DPS 4 equipment to run alongside and in conjunction with existing Level 62 small computers.

 The Italian-developed and built DPS 4 is a bus-oriented system using a minimum of three processors dedicated to handling instruction execution, input/output, and disk files.
 In addition, optional processors are available for multi-line communications, emulation, and foreign disk files.
-Each system can have multiple CPU's.
+Each system can have up to six dedicated processors (or logic blocks), providing not only more power and configurability, but also high system availability or non-stop operation.

-Software support for the DPS 4 system centers on the GCOS operating system.
-Based on the Level 62 operating system, DPS 4 GCOS is a modular, interrupt-driven operating system that can support up to 13 concurrent batch and communications programs.
-It features spooling, dynamic memory allocation, automatic job scheduling, and fail-soft facilities that allow the system to
+Software support for the DPS 4 system centers on the GCOS 4 operating system.
+Based on the Level 62 operating system, DPS 4 GCOS 4 is a modular, interrupt-driven operating system that can support up to